-The human modification map presented here is a product of the best-available open-source, publically available data.
-That is, to meet the scientific standard of ensuring reproducibility of our work (Sandve et al. 2013), we used only open-source data -- no commercial data or data with restricted access were used.
 We prioritized collection and production of data to estimate natural area change through time, so data were generated with consistent, standardized methods and were tagged with specific image dates.
 For example, we elected not to incorporate the NLCD because it was only available for 2001 to 2011.
 Instead, our new approach to estimating urbanization uses a combination of road density and nightlight data.
 Using road density is advantageous because it delineates lower-density land uses at and beyond the urban fringe that are absent from approaches using only the NLCD datasets and US census blocks.
 The approach also removes spurious mapping of urban land uses that, while infrequent, can cause particularly serious errors in remote areas, like designated wilderness areas.
 We also used nightlights data to complement road density, particularly to represent commercial and industrial areas that have low-road density, yet have high intensity land use.
-Furthermore, nightlights uniquely provide data about land uses in remote locations, such as power plants, miscellaneous mining operations (e.g., potash), and oil and gas activities (for states where we were unable to collect locations).
+Furthermore, nightlights uniquely provide data about land uses in remote locations, such as power plants, miscellaneous mining operations (e.g., potash), and oil and gas activities (for states where we were unable to collect georeferenced activity locations).
 An important caveat with the nightlights data: there are artifacts caused by overglow near cities, moonlight and northern lights.
 We reduced these artifacts by applying a square-root transform to further dampen the values at low levels (slight overestimation can occur because of the large extent of these regions).
-We reiterate, however, that our calculations of trend or rates of loss are NOT affected by these artifacts because of our assumption of no decline in human modification.
+We reiterate, however, that our calculations of trend or rates of natural area loss are not affected by these artifacts because of our assumption of no decline in human modification.

-For a number of stressors, we were limited to a restricted period for which usable data were available (e.g., DMSP/OLS "nightlights" is available only until 2013).
+For a number of stressors, we were limited to a restricted period for which usable data were available (e.g., DMSP/OLS nightlights is available only until 2013).
 Therefore, our estimate of change in human modification over time is limited to the stressors for which data was available for the epochs 2001, 2011, and 2017.

-We assumed for our analysis that the degree of human modification only increases over time (except for the natural regeneration of timber-harvested areas).
-The rationale for this assumption is two-fold.
-First, the changes that we are most concerned with, and the easiest to measure and document, are those that have a substantial change that is detectable on the ground, even though the specific activity might no longer be occurring.
-For example, although a hard rock mine may no longer be "producing" (in operation), the remnants of that operation have long-term and substantial impact -- from changing/removing parts of hillsides or mountain tops and altering surface hydrology to leaving concentrated tailings to altering vegetation in the surrounding landscape.
+We assumed for our analysis that the degree of human modification in a given pixel can only increase over time (except for the natural regeneration of timber-harvested areas).
+The rationale for this assumption was two-fold; first, the changes that we were most concerned with, and the easiest to measure and document, were those that have a substantial change that is detectable on the ground, even though the specific activity might no longer be occurring.
+For example, although a hard rock mine may no longer be producing or in operation, the remnants of that operation have long-term and substantial impact, from changing/removing parts of hillsides or mountain tops and altering surface hydrology to leaving concentrated tailings to altering vegetation in the surrounding landscape.
 Similarly, although an oil/gas well may no longer be producing, or may even be plugged, the significant land alteration to establish the well and access it initially causes substantial changes, such as to vegetation (especially proliferation of invasive weeds) and compaction of soil (e.g., from service roads).
-Second, if change back to a less intensive land use has occurred, the period of our analysis (16 years) is too short for any meaningful ecological improvements to accrue.
-Note that, while ongoing activities and human presence have been shown to cause additional stress to natural systems beyond the changes in composition and structure in natural systems, our ability to map these activities, especially remote and dispersed activities, is limited.
+Second, if change back to a less intensive land use has occurred, the period of our analysis (16 years) was too short for any meaningful ecological improvements to accrue.
+Note that, while ongoing activities and human presence have been shown to cause additional stress to natural systems beyond the changes in composition and structure in natural systems, our ability to accurately map these activities, especially remote and dispersed activities, was limited.